 - Figuring out if you meet the criteria to access specialty mental health services from the county or its provider network. - Providing an assessment to determine whether you need specialty mental health services. - Providing a toll-free phone number that is answered 24 hours a day, seven days a week, that can tell you how to get services from the mental health plan.
-You can call 1-888-246-3333 (TTY 1-888-484-7200). - Having enough providers close to you to make sure that you can get the mental
+You can call 1-888-246-3333 (TTY: 711). - Having enough providers close to you to make sure that you can get the mental health treatment services covered by the mental health plan if you need them. - Informing and educating you about services available from your mental health plan.

-- health treatment services covered by the mental health plan if you need them. - Informing and educating you about services available from your mental health plan. - Providing you services in your language or by an interpreter (if necessary) free of charge and letting you know that these interpreter services are available. - Providing you with written information about what is available to you in other languages or alternative forms like Braille or large-size print.
+- Providing you services in your language or by an interpreter (if necessary) free of charge and letting you know that these interpreter services are available. - Providing you with written information about what is available to you in other languages or alternative forms like Braille or large-size print.
 We provide information in our threshold languages that include English, Chinese, Russian, Spanish, Tagalog, and Vietnamese.
 Upon request, you can also get this information in other languages or other auxiliary formats. - Providing you with notice of any significant change in the information specified in this handbook at least 30 days before the intended effective date of the change.
-A change is considered significant when there is an increase or decrease in the amount or types of services that are available, or if there is an increase or decrease in the number of network providers, or if there is any other change that would impact the benefits you receive through the mental health plan. - Coordinate your care with other plans or delivery systems as needed to facilitate care transitions and guide referrals for beneficiaries, ensuring that the referral loop is closed, and the new provider accepts the care of the beneficiary.
+A change is considered significant when there is an increase or decrease in the amount or types of services that are available, or if there is an increase or decrease in the number of network providers, or if there is any other change that would impact the benefits you receive through the mental health plan. - Coordinate your care with other plans or delivery systems as needed to facilitate care transitions and guide referrals for beneficiaries, ensuring that the referral loop is closed, and the new provider accepts the care of the beneficiary. - Ensuring you have continued access to your previous and current out-of-network provider for a period of time if changing providers would cause your health to suffer or increase your risk of hospitalization.

-INFORMATION ABOUT THE MEDI-CAL PROGRAM
+IMPORTANT INFORMATION ABOUT THE MEDI-CAL PROGRAM